We’ve heard it all

-The core idea behind Flow Hive is a sophisticated and fascinating frame, the Flow Frame.
+The core idea behind Flow Hive is a sophisticated invention called the Flow Frame.
 This is where all the magic happens.
-The frame includes a plastic foundation with partially-formed cells that can be "opened" with the turn of a key.
+The frame includes a plastic foundation with partially-formed cells that can be “opened” with the turn of a key.
 The process is as follows:

-- Your bees complete the cells with beeswax
+- Your bees cover the cells with beeswax

 - They then fill the cells with honey

-- Next they cap the cells (place a thin layer of wax on top to retain the honey)
+- Next they cap the cells, placing a thin layer of wax on top to retain the honey

 - After you have collected your honey in jars you turn the key back and your bees get back to work again